MilanKlausz/nc_data_lib/README.md

   `npm run generate-test-data` command.
 The script will use test data from *test-helpers/material-data.js* and output a new *test-helpers/test_db.pb.gz* file.

+If the Node.js version is to be updated:
+- The Node version is stored in two places: in the *.nvmrc* file (used by nvm - Node Version Manager) and in the *"engines" : "node"* section of the *package.json* file (used by npm - Node Package Manager).
+They should be edited simultaneously, keeping in mind that the LTS versions of Node are the ones starting with an even number (possible way to check available versions: `nvm ls-remote`).
+- The `nvm install` command should then be invoked to install the new version of Node.
+- After a version upgrade, other developers are likely to encounter a warning including *"npm warn EBADENGINE Unsupported engine (...)"* when trying to invoke `npm install` after pulling the new version of the code.
+They will need install the new version of Node with the `nvm install` command.
+- If not used for other projects, one can uninstall the previous version(s) of Node (see installed version with `nvm ls`) by `nvm uninstall <version>`.

 # The current stack

 - **Node Version Manager (NVM)**: